CAN A MINDFUL APPROACH CURE COVID-19 BLUES?

 Every day, thousands of people are taking a more serene approach to stress release, streaming meditations, mindfulness sessions and yoga classes into their lounge or bedroom.
 Sam B from the UK is one of them.
 "I am an NHS employee working my ass off in this stressful time of COVID-19 pandemic," she says.
 "At work, all we discuss is COVID-19, at home, I discuss with my children the importance of handwashing, with my husband I discuss the impact of COVID-19 on his job and our financial circumstances.
 Thank god for Les Mills Mindfulness.
 It is my time to switch off and empty my brain for a short time.”

 Mindfulness is a meditation practice that helps you focus on the present moment and integrate awareness into your everyday life.
 One of the underlying goals is to shift your focus from unproductive thoughts.
 It’s considered a great way to decrease stress, plus it’s shown to increase your exercise performance too.

-Neurobiological studies suggest mindfulness practices can affect the plasticity of brain structure and functioning.
+Neurobiological studies suggest mindfulness practices can have an effect on the plasticity of brain structure and functioning.
 When this happens, the main neurocognitive mechanisms affected include emotional regulation, self-awareness, and attention control.
 Research indicates mindfulness meditation encourages our minds to operate less reactively, helping us function more seamlessly when emotions are activated.
 Interestingly, studies show those who partake in this type of meditation have greater compassion – for others and themselves.